confluence/tonguefish/README.md

 Entries from multiple feeds can be aggregated into a single feed.
 The intended use case is grouping individual account feeds from a website which does not offer a single feed for all your subscriptions.

+`title`, and `digest` preferences set in the group section are applied to the combined group feed only and not inherited by individual feeds in the group.
+The group category must be set in the group section; categories set in individual feeds will be ignored.

-A display title for the group can be set in the `groups` table of the configuration.
-Other per-group properties (such as category, ignore or digest rules) set in this section will be merged into the feed preferences (they will be applied after per-category preferences but before per-feed preferences).
-Preferences set on individual feeds in the group will be applied only to those feeds, as usual.
+Other per-group properties (such as ignore rules) set in this section will be merged into the individual feed preferences.

 ```toml
 [[feeds]]